tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

 - [`iceperkapp`] create and push branch for new release from `master` branch (say, `release_3_17`)

-## increment version number and build number

-increment version number and build number in both iOS and Android projects.

 ### iOS

 _ios/iceperkapp/Info.plist_ (Xcode: `General` → `Identity` → `Build`):